k2-fsa/icefall/docs/source/recipes/librispeech/conformer_ctc.rst

 **File descriptions**:
   - ``data/lang_bpe/Linv.pt``

-      It is the lexicon file.
+      It is the lexicon file, with word IDs as labels and token IDs as aux_labels.

   - ``data/lang_bpe/HLG.pt``